The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 The Village of Bonnybrook is a top neighborhood in the community that offers convenient and quiet living.
 Its residents enjoy the relative privacy of a secluded community, yet it is still only a short drive from the area's many modern conveniences.

-The community's Pimlico Recreation Center, which is located near the neighborhood, features a pool, a variety of activities, and a dance studio.
+The community's Pimlico Recreation Center, which is located near the neighborhood, features a pool, a variety of activities, and a pickleball court.
 Two of the community's golf courses are connected by the executive golf trail, and one of them, the Pimlico Executive, is known for its difficulty due to the presence of water on many of its holes.

 2. Village of Santiago

-• Great for: Challenging golf courses, recreation, grandkids, shopping close by
+- Great for: Challenging golf courses, activities for the whole family, shopping close by

-The El Santiago Recreation Center has some of the top things to do in The Villages with a theme that evokes memories of Jimmy Buffet’s coastal sound.
+The El Santiago Recreation Center has some of the top things to do in The Villages, with a theme that evokes memories of Jimmy Buffett’s coastal sound.
 This facility features various areas for people of all ages, like the family pool, tennis courts, and fishing spots — perfect for the entire family to come visit.

 And the local Spanish Springs Town Square, The Villages' first town square, has been around for 30 years.
 It features stores and restaurants as well as the Sharon L. Morse Performing Arts Center, which seats over 1,000 people.